Committees and officers

 Minimum requirements for committees

-The new Act also sets out some minimum requirements for each committee.
+The 2022 Act also sets out some minimum requirements for each committee.

 - Committees will need to have at least 3 members.